Skip to main content

 2. If available for the species, animals must receive preventative treatment, and it must be noted on the CVI.
 For any animal species without an approved NWS treatment, call MDARD at 800-292-3939. for instructions.

-• Administer an appropriate NWS treatment according to the label (must have FDA, USDA, or EPA authorization for use against NWS) before leaving the state of origin.
+• Administer an appropriate NWS treatment according to the label (must have FDA, USDA, or EPA Approval, Conditional Approval, or Emergency Use authorization to use against NWS) before leaving the state of origin.

 • Treatment must be within the labeled duration of action upon entry or transit through Michigan.